blackmagic-debug/black-magic-org/hardware.md

 ## Black Magic Debug App

 The Black Magic Debug project can also be compiled as a desktop program named Black Magic Debug App.

+To compile BMDA you need to run `make PROBE_HOST=hosted`.

-When compiled in this way it can support using the following adaptor types to talk with your hardware:
+When compiled in this way it can support using the following adapter types to talk with your hardware:
 * BMP with a firmware version of at least v1.6.2
 * ST-Link v2 and v3
 * FTDI-MPSSE devices